SamVerschooren/SamVerschooren.github.io/_pages/about.md

 Hi, welcome to my academic website.
 Browse the tabs above to find out more about my research, teaching, and background.

 I’m currently a Marie Skłodowska-Curie postdoctoral fellow at the Arctic University of Norway in Tromsø (NO), working with Prof. Dr. <a href="https://uit.no/research/cognitive-neuroscience">Matthias Mittner</a> to investigate transitions between different attentional and distraction states.
-You can find my CV <a href="{{ site.baseurl }}/files/CV.pdf" target="_blank">here</a>.
+You can find my CV <a href="{{ site.baseurl }}/files/CV.pdf" target="_blank">here</a> or read more about my background <a href="{{ site.baseurl }}/background/">here</a>

 <div style="text-align: center;">
  <img src="/images/uit.jpg" alt="UiT" style="width:550px;">